simpaticoder/simpatico/lab/websocket/secure-socket.md

   1. The client creates a public key on startup and saves it for future use.
   2. The client creates an ordinary websocket and waits for a challenge.
-  3. The server accepts the ordinary websocket, and issues a challenge to the client.
+  3. The server accepts the ordinary websocket connection, and issues a challenge to the client.
-  4. The client responds to the challenge and can now send messages to other public keys in a secure fashion.
+  4. The client responds to the challenge successfully and can now send messages to other public keys in a secure fashion.

-The asymmetry in usage comes in two ways.
-The client creates a websocket, whereas the server listens for a new connection and application code is passed the socket.
-The client initiates the registration protocol, and the server waits for that initiation.
+The server challenge is a server public key and clear-text that the client should encrypt proprely

 To implement this protocol we will first need to select an encryption library and decide on its usage.
 The built-in browser cryptography primitives are insufficient, so we use nacl.js, based on libsodium.
 We will use the ws node library on the server side, but keep an eye on uSocket as an alternative (it is much faster but also cannot support live cert reloading).
-We will assume that all messages are JSON encoded.
+We will assume that all messages are JSON.
-We will further attempt to support the browser native websocket api with our new type of socket, making it a facade.

 It's important to familiarize with the "fixed" or "given" APIs that we are starting with.
 There are three: